Biography

 If you've looked up my contest call of G7H and ended up here, please ensure you have logged our contact correctly.
 If you send me a QSL card, please send it to G7H VIA G7SYW through the buro - thanks.

 All QSO's are sent an electronic QSL via eQSL (AG), HRDLog, ClubLog, and LoTW.
-Paper QSL's are via the RSGB bureau, I send out a large number of cards 3 or 4 times a year depending on how many I have, so please be patient.
+NO Paper QSL's please.

 Way back, my experience as the local CB rig doctor began my path to taking the RAE and gaining my amateur licence in 1994.